qasimwarraich/VAMR_Summary/VAMR.md

     - The five point algorithm also works for planar configurations.
     - the 8 point algorithm applies to both calibrated and uncalibrated cameras whereas the 5 point can only be applied to calibrated cameras.
-    - the $Q$ matrix should have rank 8 so as to have a unique and non trivial solution.
+    - The $Q$ matrix should have rank 8 so as to have a unique and non trivial solution.
     - The degenerate configuration is when all 8 3D points are coplanar.
+    - The error for 8 points will be zero but it is important to note that below 8 points we will not notice the effects of noise which are ever present.

 5. How many rotation-translation combinations can the essential matrix be decomposed into?
+    - It yields four possible solutions, two of the views are flipped 180 degrees around the optical axis.
+There is only really one viable solution as only one solution has the points projecting in front of the cameras.

 6. Are you able to provide a geometrical interpretation of the epipolar constraint?

 7. Are you able to describe the relation between the essential and the fundamental matrix?

 8. Why is it important to normalize the point coordinates in the 8-point algorithm?
+    - The range of values in the essential matrix are massive.

 9. Describe one or more possible ways to achieve this normalization.
+    - Hartley proposed to rescale the image coordinates so that they fit in a range of [-1,1].
+This can be achieved by dividing by the W x H of the image over the range and then shifting the pixel coordinates.
+    - Normalisation is also possible by projecting onto a unit sphere.

 10. Are you able to describe the normalized 8-point algorithm?

 11. Are you able to provide quality metrics for the essential matrix estimation?
 12. Why do we need RANSAC?
 13. What is the theoretical maximum number of combinations to explore?